 One of the most important things to understand is that P-plate rules vary significantly across Australia's states and territories.
 While some fundamental principles apply nationwide, you must be aware of the specific regulations in the state where you obtained your license, and also be mindful that these rules still apply even if you're driving interstate.

-Nationwide rules for P-Platers.
+Common state rules for P-Platers.

 Zero Blood Alcohol Content (BAC): this is non-negotiable across all of Australia.
 You must have a 0.00% BAC at all times when driving.
 Even the smallest amount of alcohol can lead to severe penalties.